davidpet/projects/README.md

 1. Improve the mocking in openai_api_test.py (has a rough set of fixes for the openai 1.0.0 migration)
 1. Move from grpc to http via Flask to simplify the client/server communication in SpaceBot (and remove bazel dependencies including from the workspace)
+1. Put in a diagnostic mode for SpaceBot so can see which responses come from the main LLM vs. moderation vs. injection detection